Transformers: Fall of Cybertron: Gameplay

 Players control heavily customized Transformers in Fall of Cybertrons competitive multiplayer modes.

 Transformers: Fall of Cybertron, like its predecessor Transformers: War for Cybertron, is a third-person shooter.
-Players can control each transformer in both its robot and vehicle forms.
+Players can control each Transformer in both its robot and vehicle forms.
 Instead of a traditional health system, the game features a system similar to the Halo series of video games.
 The player character has both a regenerating shield and health, the latter of which can be replenished by a health pack.
 The weapon selection in Fall of Cybertron is expanded, with new weapons that can take on very significant upgrades, including one that allows a weapon to fire up to 75% faster.
 These are purchased through Teletran 1 kiosks found throughout the game.
+A feature carried over from High Moon's preceding title, Transformers: Dark of the Moon, is "Stealth Force", which allows the player to fire weapons while in alternate mode at the cost of their speed.

 Every character has been given their own unique ability.
 For example, Jazz can fire a grappling hook to reach high or distant places, Optimus Prime can command the massive Metroplex, and the Combaticons have the ability to combine into the Decepticon Bruticus.
 Segments in which players control Bruticus are designed to accommodate its larger size.
 Scale is maintained so the character towers over enemies.
 The Autobot Grimlock, who transforms into a robotic Tyrannosaurus, is controlled differently than other characters.
 Carrying only a sword and shield, Grimlock cannot transform at will, instead accumulating rage as he battles opponents.
 When he gains enough rage, Grimlock is able to transform and inflict massive damage.
 The online cooperative campaign play featured in the first game has been removed in favor of levels that utilize each character's specific abilities.

 The survival mode Escalation from War for Cybertron returns.
 In this mode players must defend against increasingly difficult waves of enemies.
 As gameplay progresses, new sections of the level open, which give players access to upgraded weapons and abilities.
 Franchise characters are used in Escalation, while players can customize one of four character classes (Scientist, Infiltrator, Destroyer, and Titan) on 9 different maps (Sewers, Spire, Abandoned, Bowels, Array, Corrosion, Tempest, Convoy, Desolation) in competitive multiplayer.
 Autobot and Decepticon Transformers can be customized with parts earned through a ranking system or purchased through the game's marketplace.
 Several parts from famous Transformers can be used, such as heads, torsos, legs, and arms.
 Hundreds of pieces and color options are available.
 Players can also buy and upgrade their gear.